obg-wrm/COMICS_data/README.md

   5. Acoustic backscatter
   6. Meteorology

 The data has been submitted to PANGAEA and will be publicly available.
 An accompanying paper has been submitted to Nature Scientific Data.
+Both data and paper submission contain a full list of authors that contributed to the data collection effort and/or subsequent scienitific investigation.